tricitiesvote/tricitiesvote.com/README.md

 <img width="802" alt="Screenshot 2023-10-05 at 7 12 38 PM" src="https://github.com/tumbleweird/tricitiesvote.com/assets/110551/1421de78-8d43-49b8-835d-99728f07057d">

-Once you have the information, add the election type, election ID, and race IDs to the
+Once you have the information, add the election type, election ID, and race IDs to the config

 ```
 {